-The history of Turf Paradise in Phoenix, Ariz., dates back to January 1956.
+The history of Turf Paradise in Phoenix, Arizona, dates back to January 1956.
 It was the first organized professional sports franchise in Arizona.
 Turf Paradise has one of the longest seasons of thoroughbred racing in the U.S. The track is a seven-furlong infield turf course with a 1 1/8-mile chute.

 Live thoroughbred racing is the attraction at Turf Paradise, located in north central Phoenix.
 Live horse racing is conducted five days a week at Turf Paradise, generally Friday through Tuesday.
 Simulcasting from race tracks around the country complement on all race days.
 Turf Paradise hosts about 10 races a day scheduled approximately 30 minutes apart.
 Simulcasts from Turf Paradise are shown in over 2,000 locations in 35 countries.